gmoulard/vdlwebsite/index_en.md

 A small video of the views from the house:  [here](https://youtu.be/AcLem2M6H9)

 ### Garden

+We prioritize a natural aspect in our garden by planting fruit trees, flowers, and creating pathways.
+This sustainable gardening approach promotes the growth of native plants and contributes to environmental preservation.
+Our garden is designed to include both pathways and areas of wild vegetation, creating an interesting visual contrast.
+In our region, this approach allows for a rational use of water for irrigation.

 #### The free or punk garden
 Behind the Cycas between the swimming pool and the chalet to protect the vegetation in summer we create a garden in which we pass the mower at a minimum.
 Only the paths are traced.
 The rest is left free all year round so as not to be burned in summer.
 #### The dry garden